warner/petmail/docs/mailbox.rst

 it must retrieve each set of messages separately.
 Each retrieved message is associated with exactly one client identifier.

-The recipient must maintain a table that maps from (mailbox+CI) to a keypair.
+The recipient must maintain a table that maps from (mailbox+CI) to a keypair (or set of keypairs).
+The inner message "to" pubkey (which comes from the sender's mailbox descriptor) must be in this list: if not, the message should be ignored (to prevent a confirmation attack, where a sender uses the pubkey from one descriptor with the mailbox data from a different one, to confirm that they two recipients are in fact the same person).
+The corresponding privkey, and the message "from" key, are used to decrypt the body.

-This pubkey will be the same one as in the sender's mailbox descriptor.
-The recipient uses the matching privkey, and the ephmeral pubkey in the message, to decrypt the body.
+The decrypted body is then delivered to the Dispatcher for routing.
+Some messages are intended for the user, others are consumed internally for maintenance purposes.